Drakkar-Software/OctoBot-Tentacles/Trading/Mode/index_trading_mode/resources/IndexTradingMode.md

 - Your reference market is USDT
 - Your traded pairs are BTC/USDT, ETH/USDT, SOL/USDT, ADA/USDT
 Then your index will be made of 25% BTC, 25% ETH, 25% SOL and 25% ADA.
 Each coin's holding % will be computed against USDT and checked on a regular basis.
+You can also specify a specific % for each coin using a Custom distribution.

 When starting the Index trading mode with a new configuration, or if your current portfolio doesn't reflect the target of the index, your portfolio will automatically be adapted to reproduce the index at the best